CyberSquirrel-AI/aws_access_auditor/README.md

 ---

-Built with ❤️ by cloud security engineers and pentesters.
+Built with ❤️ by CyberSquirrel.